Severe weather disrupts Palma Airport — what this means for travelers

 Practical tips for travelers

-For those traveling today: check your flight status regularly (AENA pages, your airline's app), arrive earlier for check-in and allow at least one extra hour — better two — if you have a connection in Germany or on the mainland.
+For those traveling today: check your flight status regularly (AENA flight status page, your airline's app), arrive earlier for check-in and allow at least one extra hour — better two — if you have a connection in Germany or on the mainland.
 Pack a warm drink, a charged phone and a small time buffer.
 In case of long delays, patience, clear questions at the gate and the option to contact the airline early about rebooking or catering help.

 Looking ahead